vosmann/flechette/README.md

-# Flechette - work in progress
+# Flechette

 Flechette is a Java project aimed at simplifying tests in a server-client architecture.
 Flechette allows the creation of a server application and a client application with built-in performance measurement.
-The metrics can be retrieved as JSON from the `/metrics` endpoint.
+The metrics can be retrieved as JSON from the `/metrics` and `system-metrics` endpoints.
 Both server and client can be scaled horizontally.

 An overview of different performance factors can be seen in the following image.